 - Using brown sugar instead of granulated sugar will result in a butterscotch sauce rather than a salted caramel sauce!
 What’s the difference between caramel and butterscotch?
 Read here.

-Homemade Salted Caramel Sauce No Corn Syrup
+Salted Caramel Sauce Without Corn Syrup

 Ingredients